-Getty is invoked by init (VII) immediately after a typewriter is opened following a dial-up.
-The user's login name is read and the login(I) command is called with this name as an argument.
+Getty is invoked by init (VIII) immediately after a typewriter is opened following a dial-up.
+The user's login name is read and the login (I) command is called with this name as an argument.
 While reading this name getty attempts to adapt the system to the speed and type of terminal being used.

-Getty initially sets the speed of the interface to 150 baud, specifies that raw mode is to be used (break on every character), that echo is to be suppressed, and either parity allowed.
-It types the "login:" message (which includes the characters which put the 37 Teletype terminal into full-duplex and unlock its keyboard).
+Getty initially sets the speed of the interface to 300 baud, specifies that raw mode is to be used (break on every character), that echo is to be suppressed, and either parity allowed.
+It types the "login:" message (which includes the characters which put the Terminet 300 terminal into full-duplex and return the GSI terminal to non-graphic mode.
 Then the user's name is read, a character at a time.
 If a null character is received, it is assumed to be the result of the user pushing the "break" ("interrupt") key.
-The speed is then changed to 300 baud and the "login:" is typed again, this time with the appropriate sequence which puts a GE TermiNet 300 into full-duplex.
-This sequence is acceptable to other 300 baud terminals also.
-If a subsequent null character is received, the speed is changed back to 150 baud.
+The speed is then changed to 150 baud and the "login:" is typed again, this time including the chracter sequence which puts a Teletype 37 into full-duplex.
+If a subsequent null character is received, the speed is changed back to 300 baud.

 The user's name is terminated by a new-line or carriage-return character.
-The latter results in the system being set to to treat carriage returns appropriately (see stty(II)).
+The latter results in the system being set to to treat carriage returns appropriately (see stty (II)).